speco29/Stormy/README.md

 # 🎵 My Music App

 My spotify was giving me one heck of a time, so I made ahh music app for myself using electronJs.
-As for now the app conatains only 4 songs, you can add more, custom it and use it as per your need;)
+As for now the app conatains only 4 songs, you can add more, custom it and use it as per your need.
+Although the CSS is not styled well, if you can do that, you are welcome to do so;)

 ## ✨ Features